vortexntnu/vortex-auv/auv_setup/README.md

 | ----------|-----------------|-----------|
 | type      | real, simulator | simulator |

-#### pc.launch
+#### ROV mode topside launch
-The pc.launch file is to be run on the topside computer, which needs to be connected to the same network as the drone.
+We make no distinction for launching in AUV or ROV mode for the system running on the physical drone.
-The drone will be the master, and the topside computer needs to know how to connect to the drone.
-To configure this, do the following:
+You will however need to run the pc.launch file on the topside computer in order to operate the drone with a joystick.
+The topside computer needs to be connected to the same network as the drone.
+In our configuration, the drone is the master node, while the topside computer is the slave.
+For the slave to know how to connect to the master node, you will need to configure the topside computer:

-1. Find the IP of the Xavier.
+1. Find the IP of the master.
 When running the Xavier on the drone, this should be `10.42.0.1`.
 2. On the topside computer, execute
 ```echo "source vortex_ws/devel/setup.bash" >> ~/.bashrc
 echo "export ROS_MASTER_URI=http://X.X.X.X:11311" >> ~/.bashrc